Before Alex Murdaugh testimony starts, judge has key rulings

 Jury selection continues Tuesday as the court tries to get 700 people down to a pool of several dozen potential jurors to select the final panel of 12, plus six alternates.

 Murdaugh, 54, faces 30 years to life in prison if convicted of murder in the deaths of Maggie, 52, and their son, Paul, 22.
-Murdaugh found their bodies outside their Colleton County home on June 7, 2021.
+Murdaugh told investigators that he found their bodies outside their Colleton County home on June 7, 2021.
 He said he’d been gone for about an hour to visit his ailing father and mother.

 Murdaugh also faces about 100 charges related to other crimes, including money laundering, stealing millions from clients, tax evasion and trying to get a man to fatally shoot him so his surviving son could collect a $10 million life insurance policy.